Mahmosallam/k8s-wordpress-mysql/README.md

 ```
 ## 🏗️ Architecture
 -----------------------
 - **MySQL** runs inside the cluster with its own PVC for data persistence.
+- csi driver for EBS and EFS
 - **WordPress** connects to MySQL using credentials stored in a Secret.
 - **WordPress** is exposed externally using a `LoadBalancer` service.
 - **StorageClasses** are provided to dynamically provision storage for both MySQL and WordPress.